pyxem/diffsims/doc/reference.rst

 .. caution::

-    diffsims is in an alpha stage, and there will likely be breaking changes with each release.
+    diffsims is in continuous development (alpha stage), so expect some breaking changes with each release.

 ....